vulsio/goval-dictionary/README.md

   ubuntu      Fetch Vulnerability dictionary from Ubuntu

 Flags:
-      --expire uint   timeout to set for Redis keys -h, --help          help for fetch
+      --expire uint   timeout to set for Redis keys in seconds.
+If set to 0, the key is persistent.
+  -h, --help          help for fetch
       --no-details    without vulnerability details